Donated SurgiLance™ Safety Lancets Help Central Florida Pharmacy School Provide Dozens of Free Glucose Screenings

 According to Patrick Yi, founder and CEO of MediPurpose, the SurgiLance SLN170 safety lancet was selected for donation because of its optimal use for glucose screenings.
 "The SLN170's 28-gauge needle is very thin, which significantly reduces pain," said Yi.
 "Further, its 1.7 mm penetration depth is enough to produce adequate blood flow without requiring additional fingersticks.
 We are pleased to hear that LECOM's students and their patients had satisfactory experiences with our safety lancet."

-Founded in 1999, MediPurpose is a boutique medical product company with offices and partnerships in the United States, Canada, EMEA/LA and Asia.
+Founded in 1999, MediPurpose is a boutique medical product company with offices and partnerships in the United States, Canada, LatAm, EMEA and Asia.

-MediPurpose’s Medical Device Innovation and Medical Product Distribution divisions provide product research and development consultation for new medical device inventors and innovative medical product companies that seek entrance into new medical product markets—which includes angel funding, feasibility studies and commercialization, among other services.
+Our Medical Device Innovation and Medical Product Distribution divisions provide R&D and commercialization consultation for new medical device inventors and innovative medical product companies that seek entrance into new medical product markets—which includes angel funding, feasibility studies, manufacturing support and market launch, among other services.

 For more information about MediPurpose, please visit medipurpose.com.